 - In addition, applicants must apply on-line to Davenport University Graduate Admissions by the application deadline (through davenport.edu/apply.).
 OTCAS applications will not be reviewed without concurrent application to Davenport University Graduate Admissions.

 At the time of application, students must have:

 - Completed a baccalaureate degree or provide documentation that the baccalaureate degree will be completed prior to the start of occupational therapy classes,

-- A competitive cumulative grade point average - a gpa of 3.0 or better is strongly recommended,
+- A minimum cumulative grade point average of 3.0,

 - A minimum of 40 hours of documented volunteer or shadow experience with an Occupational Therapist,